-The following table summarizes our contractual obligations at December 31, 2013 and the effect such obligations are expected to have on liquidity and cash flow in future years.
-We have excluded the future cash payments for FIN 48 (codified within ASC 740) unrecognized tax benefits, including interest and penalties, in the amount of \$7.3 million because we are uncertain if and when such amounts may be settled.
-These FIN 48 liabilities have been classified as long-term liabilities on the consolidated balance sheets and have been further explained in Note 14 to our Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.
+The following table summarizes our contractual obligations at December 31, 2014 and the effect such obligations are expected to have on liquidity and cash flow in future years.
+We have excluded the future cash payments for unrecognized tax benefits, including interest and penalties, in the amount of \$7.3 million because we are uncertain if and when such amounts may be settled.
+These unrecognized tax benefits have been classified as long-term liabilities on the consolidated balance sheets and have been further explained in Note 13 to our Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.